Dance and the Early Years

 This film was made during a summer intensive in 2019 by Alice Underwood.

 I am an associate artist for Rosetta Life.
-In collaboration with stroke survivors and artists the project works towards sharings and performances to explore the benefits of the arts for those with neurological conditions.
+In collaboration with participants living with brain injury, and artists, the project works towards sharings and performances to explore the benefits of the arts for those with neurological conditions.